 Event Wine Solutions’ mission is to allow wine drinkers the opportunity of enjoying a decent bottle of wine, shared with friends, or wandering a festival site.
 This is achieved through the use of a highly technical 75cl PET (Polyethylene Terephthalate) bottle, which keeps the wine in a condition comparable with a cork closure glass bottle for in excess of 12 months.
 The bottle format has been around for some years, but we spotted it being offered at an exhibition in France and just had to explore the possibilities for glass free venues.

-The column inches in the weekend papers dedicated to Food and Wine are poured over by the very consumers who have embraced the Festival scene in recent years.
+The column inches in the weekend papers dedicated to Food and Wine are pored over by the very consumers who have embraced the Festival scene in recent years.
 Sure they deserve a decent glass of wine to go with their Tibetan Beef Stew with Momos, or North African Souk Nosh, or Paella, or Rare Breed Steak Sandwich, or Goan Fish Curry, or…, well you get the picture?!

 Meticulously sourced wines are chosen for their quality, varietal character and ability to deliver a truly consumer friendly wine experience.
 The elegant bottle format is virtually indistinguishable from glass, until handled.
 It’s then that the consumer really ‘gets’ the benefits of this bottle format.
 Indeed, the most common reaction from those first encountering this bottle at an event is, “why hasn’t this been done before?”